shipperhq/shipperhq.github.io/dev-shipperhq/docs/insight/place-order.md

 Merchants integrate with ShipperHQ's Rates API to provide shipping rate estimates based on contents of a `virtual cart`.
 This is done leveraging the [Rates API](../rate/overview.md).

 Once a customer has finalized their choices at checkout and completes the order, the rating (a quote) needs to be converted into an order so it can stored for use with the [Insights API](overview.md).
-Usually, multiple quotes are sent by ShipperHQ (for example in the cart, when the customer changes their address, when they changes delivery options, etc.).
+Usually, multiple quotes are sent by ShipperHQ (for example, in the cart, when the customer changes their address, when they changes delivery options, etc.).

-The role of `PlaceOrder` is to convert one of these quotes into a full fledge order so that the complete quote information can be stored on ShipperHQ order database and later on retrieved via the [Insights API](overview.md).
+The role of `PlaceOrder` is to convert one of these quotes into a full-fledge order.
+Then, the complete quote information can be stored on ShipperHQ order database and later on retrieved via the [Insights API](overview.md).

 :::tip Most users don't need to use the `PlaceOrder` mutation